← back to archive

 Data Generation

-We evaluate on synthetic data tailored for representative sampling: a 3D GMM for visualization and a 64D benchmark (\(N=12{,}800\)) derived from a higher‑dimensional Gaussian projection.
+We evaluate on synthetic data tailored for representative sampling: a 64D benchmark (\(N=12{,}800\)) derived from a higher‑dimensional Gaussian projection.
 Evaluation uses held‑out data with Sliced‑W1, Sliced‑KL, and MMD as primary metrics.

 Method-Specific Analysis